-WITNESSES: HIGHLAND SUMNER, LLC, a Florida limited liability company By: Heath Construction and Management, LLC Its: Manager [Print Name] Warren K. ("Rennie") Heath II, Manager [Print Name] STATE OF FLORIDA COUNTY OF 2019, by Warren K. ("Rennie") Hea as acknowledged before me this day of, th II, as Manager of Heath Construction and Management, er, LLC.
+WITNESSES: HIGHLAND SUMNER, LLC, a Florida limited liability company By: Heath Construction and Management, LLC Its: Manager [Print Name] Warren K. ("Rennie") Heath II, Manager [Print Name] STATE OF FLORIDA COUNTY OF 2019, by Warren K. ("Rennie") Heath acknowledged before me this day of, II, as Manager of Heath Construction and Management, LLC.
 He is personally known to me or has produced (type of identification) as identification.
 NOTARY PUBLIC, STATE OF FLORIDA (Print, Type or Stamp Commissioned Name of Notary Public)

-WITNESSES: TOWNE PARK COMMUNITY DEVELOPMENT DISTRICT [Print Name] D. Joel Adams Chairperson, Board of Supervisors [Print Name] STATE OF FLORIDA COUNTY OF 2019, by D. Joel Adams, as Chairpe acknowledged before me this day of, reson of the Board of Supervisors of the Towne Park He is personally known to me or has produced (type of identification) as identification.
-NOTARY PUBLIC, STATE OF FLORIDA (Print, Type or Stamp Commissioned Name of Notary Public)

-Exhibit A: Legal Description of the Assessment Area 3C
+WITNESSES: TOWNE PARK COMMUNITY DEVELOPMENT DISTRICT [Print Name] D. Joel Adams Chairperson, Board of Supervisors [Print Name] STATE OF FLORIDA COUNTY OF 2019, by D. Joel Adams, as C t was acknowledged before me this day of NOTARY PUBLIC, STATE OF FLORIDA (Print, Type or Stamp Commissioned Name of Notary Public) Exhibit A: Legal Description of the Assessment Area 3C